View Profile Page

 Dr. Joel Penney is an Associate Professor in the School of Communication and Media, specializing in new media, critical/cultural studies, and political communication and theory.
 His research focuses on the uses of participatory and digital media for social and political advocacy as well as the construction of collective identities.
-His first book, The Citizen Marketer: Promoting Political Opinion in the Social Media Age, is now available from Oxford University Press.
+His new book, "Pop Culture, Politics, and the News: Entertainment Journalism in the Polarized Media Landscape," is now available from Oxford University Press.